genesiscloud/genesis-cloud-inference-articles/art01.md

 articles we will use torchvision models to demonstrate various aspects of deep learning implementation on Genesis Cloud infrastructure.

-We will start with an example of direct ussage of torchvision models for image classification.
+We will start with an example of direct usage of torchvision models for image classification.

 As input, we will need an arbitrary image containing a single object that will be classified.
 We will use this [husky image](https://commons.wikimedia.org/wiki/Category:Siberian_Husky#/media/File:Siberian-husky-1291343_1920.jpg)